ddttom/doc2web/docs/user-manual.md

 A: The HTML output attempts to preserve styling, but complex layouts may differ slightly.

 **Q: How does doc2web handle Table of Contents and Index sections?**
 A: These navigation elements are automatically detected and properly decorated with appropriate styling in the output.
 This maintains their visual structure while preventing unnecessary duplication in web formats.
-The tool preserves TOC leader lines with dots connecting entries to page numbers, maintains right-aligned page numbers, and applies proper indentation for different TOC levels through advanced DOM manipulation.

 **Q: How does doc2web handle hierarchical lists?**
 A: With the new DOCX introspection feature, doc2web extracts exact numbering definitions from the DOCX XML structure, resolves actual sequential numbers based on document position, and generates CSS counters that precisely match the original formatting.
-This ensures that complex numbered lists and headings appear exactly as they do in the original document, regardless of language or content domain.

 **Q: Can doc2web convert to PDF?**
 A: No, only Markdown and HTML outputs are currently supported.